Notes on Trimble Thunderbolt performance and modifications

 June 1, 2008: HP 10811 upgrade

 From the amateur's point of view, GPS-disciplined oscillators are a great way to acquire a 10-MHz or 1-pps "house clock" on a budget.
-Typical performance of a GPS clock's 10-MHz output is in the 1E-10 to 1E-11 neighborhood at a 1-second time scale -- often an order of magnitude better than an undisciplined crystal oscillator -- and of course there's no long-term drift at all.
+Typical performance of a GPS clock's 10-MHz output is better than 1E-10 at a 100-second time scale -- often much better -- and of course there's no long-term drift at all.

 If you know what a GPS-disciplined frequency standard does, chances are you either want one or you already have one.
 There are many options when it comes to purchasing or building your own GPS standard, but there's a lot to be said for the Trimble Thunderbolt model.
 Thunderbolts are exceptionally reliable, and they're largely "plug and play" in nature, requiring only an inexpensive power supply and GPS antenna to provide a time/frequency standard competitive with cesium or rubidium atomic standards without the associated maintenance concerns.

-Because the GPS-disciplining process is meaningful only at timescales from several seconds to several hours, the OCXO is the heart of any good GPS clock.
+Because the GPS-disciplining process is meaningful only at timescales beyond a minute or so, the OCXO is the heart of any good GPS clock.
 GPS handily overcomes the effects of long-term oscillator aging, but it does nothing for short-term drift and phase noise.
 If you are using your GPS standard as an external 10-MHz reference for a spectrum analyzer, synthesizer, or other application where it will be multiplied into the GHz neighborhood, you can imagine how important the reference's spectral purity is.

 After removing the factory OCXO, jacks installed at these pads were connected directly to the voltage-controlled tuning and RF output lines of an HP 10811-60111 OCXO.
 The SMA jack closest to the corner of the PCB (J10) provides the OCXO's tuning voltage, while the remaining jack (J9) is connected to the oscillator's 10 MHz output.